aleksandra-mileva/Medical-Records/README.md

 Implement the CRUD operations of the patients, doctors, and visits, plus the following functionalities:

-List of all the patients, who have health insurance
+1. List of all the patients, who have health insurance

-The percentage of patients who have no insurance (in accordance of the total number of patients)
+2. The percentage of patients who have no insurance (in accordance of the total number of patients) 3.The total income of all the visits of all patients to all doctors

-The total income of all the visits of all patients to all doctors The income from visits fees of a particular doctor
+4. The income from visits fees of a particular doctor
-The number of visits of a given patient
+5. The number of visits of a given patient
-The number of visits by a diagnosis
+6. The number of visits by a diagnosis
-The number of doctors who have income greater than a given one The total income of visits, by a given diagnosis
+7. The number of doctors who have income greater than a given one
+8. The total income of visits, by a given diagnosis
-The total income of patients who have no health insurance The income of a concrete doctor of patients who have health insurance
+9. The total income of patients who have no health insurance
+10. The income of a concrete doctor of patients who have health insurance